awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress.md

 **To create a database user and database for your WordPress installation**

-Your WordPress installation needs to store information, such as blog post entries and user comments, in a database\.
-This procedure helps you create a database for your blog and a user that is authorized to read and save information to that database\.
+Your WordPress installation needs to store information, such as blog posts and user comments, in a database\.
+This procedure helps you create your blog's database and a user that is authorized to read and save information to it\.

 1. Start the database server\.